aspose-cells-cloud/Aspose.Cells-Products/cells/en/ruby/saveas/tsv-to-mhtml/_index.md

 ---
-title: Save TSV as MHTML API for Ruby
+title: Save TSV as MHTML using Ruby
-description: Using Aspose.Cells Cloud SDK for Ruby to save TSV format file as MHTML format file.
+description: Utilizing Aspose.Cells Cloud SDK for Ruby to save TSV format file as MHTML format file.
-url: /ruby/saveas/tsv-to-mhtml/

 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true" >}}
-{{< blocks/products/cells/cells-cloud-upper-banner h1="Ruby API to save TSV as MHTML" h2="Ruby library to save TSV as MHTML" p="Use Cells SaveAs REST API to create customized spreadsheet workflows in Ruby.
+{{< blocks/products/cells/cells-cloud-upper-banner h1="Save TSV as MHTML" h2="Ruby library for saving TSV as MHTML" p="Use SaveAs API of Cells Cloud to create customized spreadsheet workflows in Ruby.
 This is a professional solution to save TSV as MHTML and other document formats online using Ruby." urlsection="saveas/tsv-to-mhtml/" >}}
 {{< blocks/products/pf/main-container >}}

 {{< blocks/products/cells/cells-cloud-section isGrey="true"  title="Save a TSV file as MHTML in Ruby" >}}